karmaniverous/stan/stan.project.md

   tests can parse without exiting.
 - Help:
   - Native `-h/--help` enabled on root and subcommands.
-  - A dynamic help footer lists available script keys from config, including the special `archive` key.
+  - A dynamic help footer lists available script keys from config.
 - Selection & execution:
-  - When invoked without explicit script keys, `stan run` runs all configured scripts and implicitly includes the special `"archive"` job (unless excluded via `-e archive`).
+  - When invoked without explicit script keys, `stan run` runs all configured scripts.
-  - Default mode is concurrent for non‑archive scripts.
+  - Default mode is concurrent for scripts; sequential preserves enumerated order with `-s/--sequential`.
-  - Archive execution is serialized: STAN always runs `"archive"` after other scripts complete, even in concurrent mode, to avoid file‑handle collisions with in‑flight build steps.
-- Combine & diff:
+- Archives & outputs (flags):
-  - `-c/--combine`:
-    - If `archive` is present, STAN writes a single `<combined>.tar` that includes the output directory (no separate `archive.tar`).
-    - If `archive` is not present, STAN combines produced **text outputs** into a single `<combined>.txt`.
-    - The base name is configured by `combinedFileName` (defaults to `"combined"`).
-  - `-d/--diff`:
-    - When `archive` is included, STAN writes `archive.diff.tar` containing only changed files since the last run and maintains `<outputPath>/.archive.snapshot.json`.
-    - Prior full tar is copied to `archive.prev.tar` before new archive creation.
+  - `-a/--archive`: After scripts run, write `archive.tar` and `archive.diff.tar`.
+  - `-c/--combine`: Include script outputs inside the archives and do not keep them on disk.
+Implies `--archive` and conflicts with `--keep`.
+  - `-k/--keep`: Do not clear the output directory before running.
+Conflicts with `--combine`.
+  - `-d/--diff`: Retained for plan display; diff is always created when `--archive` is used.
-- Logging:
+- Diff snapshot policy:
+  - Create snapshot only if missing during runs; `stan snap` replaces it.
+  - Snapshot lives under `<outputPath>/.diff/.archive.snapshot.json`.

+## Logging

 - At the start of `stan run`, print a concise, multi‑line plan summary block with clear labels and indentation.
 Include: mode, output path, scripts, and whether archive/combine/diff/keep are enabled.
 - For each script/archive action, log `stan: start "<key>"` and `stan: done "<key>" -> <relative path>"`.

 ## Configuration Resolution